cloud-ark/kubeplus/Operator-Maturity-Model.md

 2) Help DevOps teams in selecting the Operators for running their workloads on Kubernetes.

-Kubernetes Operators enable running third-party softwares natively on Kubernetes.
-Operators are being built today for a variety of softwares such as MySQL, Postgres, Cassandra, Airflow, Kafka, Prometheus, Moodle, Wordpress, etc. A Kubernetes Operator consists of a Kubernetes Custom Controller for managing required workflow actions and associated Kubernetes Custom Resources that act as APIs.
-Increasingly enterprises are building their workflows like AI, Analytics, CI/CD, SaaS etc. on Kubernetes using multi-Operator stacks.
-In this regard, the typical challenges that enterprise teams face today include questions such as figuring out which Operators are appropriate for their needs, how to use various Operators together to build their workflows, ensuring that their multi-Operator stacks are portable across Kubernetes distributions, etc.
+A Kubernetes Operator extends Kubernetes control plane to perform domain-specific workflow actions using declarative resource definitions.
+Operators are being built today for a variety of softwares such as MySQL, Postgres, Cassandra, Airflow, Kafka, Prometheus, Moodle, Wordpress, etc. Increasingly enterprises are running diverse workloads like SaaS, AI, Analytics, ML, Edge networking, CI/CD etc. on Kubernetes.
+It is becoming increasingly common to use more than one Operator in order to run such workloads.
+The typical challenges that enterprises face today include figuring out which Operators are appropriate for their workloads, how to use various Custom and Kubernetes's built-in resources to create the workflows required for running their workloads on Kubernetes, ensuring that the workflows are portable across Kubernetes distributions and cloud providers, etc.

-As such, there is a need for enterprises to understand the enterprise readiness of various Operators and how to use them to build their particular workflows.
-Below we define Kubernetes Operator maturity model which is intended to capture the wide range of Operator setups that are seen in enterprises today.
-The model focuses on calibrating an Operator’s maturity towards increasingly complex setups such as, multi-Operator, multi-tenant application stacks, multi-cloud, and Kubernetes vendor neutrality.
-This model has emerged from our experience of working with Operator authors and enterprises.
-The model is defined as 4 levels as shown below and comes with associated guidelines for each level.
-These guidelines are available [here](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md).
+There is a need for enterprises to understand the enterprise readiness of Operators and how to use them to build the workflows required for running diverse workloads on Kubernetes.
+The Kubernetes Operator maturity model addresses this need.
+This model has emerged from our experience of working alongside Operator authors as well as enterprises who are adopting Kubernetes and are using Operators.
+The model consists of set of guidelines related to consumability, configurability, security, robustness, debuggability and portability of Operators.
+The guidelines are available [here](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md).
+Operators that satisfy these properties are easy to consume by application developers, support multi-tenant workloads and are portable across cloud providers.

 ![](./docs/Maturity-Model.jpg)

-If you are an Operator author, use this model as a guiding framework in developing your Operator to fit in real-life multi-Operator stacks.
-If you are a Platform Engineer/DevOps Engineer adopting Kubernetes for your enterprise use case, use this model for evaluating Operators for your platform needs.
+If you are an Operator author, use this model as a guiding framework when developing your Operator to fit real-life multi-Operator stacks.
+If you are a Platform Engineer/DevOps Engineer, use this model for evaluating Operators for your platform needs.